 Make sure employees know how to report any issues quickly before they make their way across your organisation.

-Our Citadel Phishing-as-a-Service options enables companies to safeguard their IT infrastructure against cyber criminals.
-In particular, our service highlights include:
+Our Simulated Phishing as a Service option enables companies to safeguard their IT infrastructure against cybercriminals.
+In particular, our service includes:

 - Simulated phishing emails to designated employees